FastStore WebOps - Dashboard

 button.

-When your store goes live (in production), ensuring optimal performance and a good user experience becomes crucial.
-The Lighthouse Scores section offers insights into four key areas measured by Lighthouse, helping you understand their impact on your store's performance.
+When your store goes live (in production), ensuring optimal performance and a good user experience is crucial.
+The Lighthouse scores section offers insights into four key areas measured by Lighthouse, helping you understand their impact on store performance.

 - Performance: Indicates how fast your pages load.